POL S 559 (A) Qualitative and Mixed Methods

 In a quarter-length course, certain topics, by necessity, cannot be covered.
 Similarly, many of the week’s topics could constitute entire courses on their own.
 Nevertheless, the course aims to provide students a firm foundation for further research and instruction using qualitative and mixed methods.

-Although there are no prerequisites, some experience with general principles of research design and quantitative methods is recommended (e.g., POL S 500 and 501, or equivalents).
+Although there are no prerequisites, some experience with general principles of research design and quantitative methods is strongly recommended (e.g., POL S 500 and 501, or equivalents).

 Learning Objectives

-- Introduce students to qualitative and mixed methods research approaches generally, and how they should be conducted.
+- Introduce students to qualitative and mixed-methods research approaches generally, and how they should be conducted.

-- Increase knowledge of philosophical underpinnings of qualitative and mixed methods research.
+- Increase knowledge of philosophical underpinnings of qualitative and mixed-methods research.

 - Gain an understanding of how to execute these methods in practice through analysis of applied examples.